House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ways to Prevent Mold in Basements

-You’ll need to be vigilant in order to prevent mold growth in your basement.
+You’ll need to be vigilant to prevent mold growth in your basement.
 Let’s look at how you can keep your basement free from mold.

 Reduce the Humidity

 Mold growth thrives in moist environments.
 Basements can have very moist conditions even without flooding or plumbing leaks.
-It is important to control the humidity in your basement (it shouldn’t be over 55%).
+It is crucial to control the humidity in your basement (it shouldn’t be over 55%).

 Repair All Plumbing Leaks ASAP